Kuifje02/vrpy/docs/mathematical_background.rst

 Why use the `cspy` library?
 ---------------------------

-In other words, the subproblem is a shortest elementary path problem, and additional constraints (such as capacities, time) give rise to a shortest path problem with *resource constraints*, hence the interest of using the *cspy* library.
+In other words, the sub problem is a shortest elementary path problem, and additional constraints (such as capacities, time) give rise to a shortest path problem with *resource constraints*, hence the interest of using the *cspy* library.

 If there are negative cost cycles (which typically happens), the above formulation requires additional constraints